 The top half of this output visualizes the evolution of the Racket call stack over time.
 Each procedure call is a rectangle in this chart, with its width corresponding to the total time taken by the call.
 Blue highlighted regions reflect solver activity generated by Rosette queries.

-The bottom half summarizes important metrics about the SVM on a per-procedure basis.
+The bottom half summarizes important metrics about the symbolic evaluation on a per-procedure basis.
 Each procedure invoked by the program has a row in the table, with columns that measure:

 The total time taken by all invocations of the procedure.

-The term count, the total number of symbolic terms created by the procedure.
+The term count, which is the total number of symbolic terms created by the procedure.

 The number of unused terms, which are terms created but never sent to a solver.

-The union size, counting the total size of all symbolic unions created by the procedure.
+The union size, which is the total size of all symbolic unions created by the procedure.

-The merge count, summing the number of execution paths merged by the SVM within the procedure.
+The merge cases, which is the total number of execution paths merged by Rosette within the procedure.

 Procedures are ranked by a score, which summarizes the other data in the table.
 Procedures with higher scores are more likely to be bottlenecks, and should be investigated first for performance issues.